-This is one of our favourite huts in the alps and it's often fully booked.
-There is a limited selection of private rooms (twins or triples) which we offer to those who book early enough, but most of the accommodation is in dormitories.
+This is one of our favourite huts in the alps and it's usually fully booked.
+There is a limited selection of private rooms (twins, triples or quadruples) which we always try to book, but most of the accommodation is in dormitories.
+Those who book before October usually get a room: for those who booked later, we'll have put you on a waiting list for a room.